Living with a Chronic Condition: Five Fast Tips to Start Your Morning Right

 2. Start Your Day with a Warm Shower

-The opposite is often recommended.
-However, for individuals who often wake up feeling stiff, a warm shower provides an opportunity for passive warmth that can help ease stiff achy joints, making it easier to move more comfortably to do morning stretches or prepare for the workday.
+The opposite is often recommended for most individuals.
+However, for those who wake up feeling stiff, a warm shower provides an opportunity for passive warmth that can help ease stiff, achy joints, making it easier to move more comfortably to do morning stretches or prepare for the workday.

 christopher-jolly-GqbU78bdJFM-unsplash.jpg